Cardinal-Cryptography/bulletin-board-example/contracts/README.md

 ### call another contract and handle the response

 Every contract _instance_ is stored under an address of type `AccountId`.
-To call contract's endpoint you need to know:
+To call contract's method you need to know:
 * its address (`AccountId`)
-* an endpoint we want to call - _selector_ (four bytes identifier of the endpoint)
+* a method we want to call - _selector_ (four bytes identifier of the method)
 * set of arguments and their types
 * return type